TheMatrixOS/MatrixOS/README.md

+THE MATRIX OS IS LIVE ON 🌐https://x.com/i/broadcasts/1yJAPMZbVnqGb🔍 💻

 🟢 MATRIX OS // CYBERPUNK EDITION
 Matrix OS is the ultimate all-in-one digital environment for your Steam Deck and PC.
 It is a completely free, standalone interface that gives you absolute control over your digital life, bridging the gap between online limitless knowledge and total     offline privacy.
 Base system features include: